thecapn32/quant/README.md

-# QUICKIE -- QUIC Kickstarter for Implementation Experience
+# QUANT -- QUIC Userspace Accelerated Network Transfers

 This will eventually be an independent C implementation of [QUIC](https://www.chromium.org/quic), the Google-originated proposal for a new